ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 5. If the update collection associated with the requester currently includes MAX\_N series items, the AS MUST delete the oldest series item in the update collection.

-   This occurs when the number of TRL updates pertaining to the requester and currently stored at the AS is equal to MAX\_N.

 6. The AS adds the series item to the update collection associated with the requester, as the last (most recent) one.

 ### Supporting the "Cursor" Extension # {#sec-trl-endpoint-supporting-cursor}